AllenSWDB/allenswdb.github.io/databook/background/Neuropixels-electrophysiology.md

 ## Spikes and LFPs: the dual storytellers

 1. **{term}`spike`s**: These are the digital currency of the brain.
-Each spike signifies the action potential of a neuron.
+Each spike signifies the action potential of a neuron, which propagates down that neuron's axon and causes neurotransmitters to be released onto downstream neurons.
+In vertebrates, the majority of synaptic release is triggered by all-or-none action potentials, and as a result recording the action potentials from a neuron to a first approximation describes that neuron's contribution to the ongoing computations occuring in the brain.
 With advancements in multi-electrode arrays and silicon probes, we can now concurrently monitor the spiking activity of hundreds, if not thousands, of neurons spanning many brain regions.

 2. **{term}`local field potential`s (LFP)**: These oscillatory signals are
    slower and reflect the summed activity of many neurons, encapsulating both